MustardOS/mustardos.github.io/systems/misc/scummvm.md

 ## Known Issues with ScummVM Standalone
 - Native mouse movement for the DPAD isn't working.
 For now we're leveraging muOS analogue<>dpad swap functionality for stickless devices.
-- Menu cursor in Grim Fandango is invisible.
+- Menu cursor in games that require OpenGL (Grim Fandango, Thimbleweed Park) is invisible.
 This can be fixed by forcing the Software renderer, but performance is much worse.